hasinhayder/essential-jquery-plugins/readme.md

 [Adipoli](http://cube3x.com/adipoli-jquery-image-hover-plugin/): Adipoli is a simple jQuery plugin used to bring stylish image hover effects
 [BackStretch](http://srobbin.com/jquery-plugins/backstretch/): a simple jQuery plugin that allows you to add a dynamically-resized, slideshow-capable background image to any page or element
 [Taggd](http://timseverien.nl/taggd): Taggd is a jQuery plugin that help you create tags on images with, or without a popup!
 [jGallery](http://jgallery.jakubkowalczyk.pl/): Beautiful jQuery photo gallery with albums and preloader
+[Pongstagr.am](http://pongstr.github.io/pongstagr.am/): A jQuery plugin that lets you display your Instagram media to your website using Bootstrap Front-end styles and modal-plugin.